 In late 2010 and throughout 2011, attracted to the growth in stevia consumption, many small entrants and traders entered the market, leading to an expansion of supply in advance of customer demand and downward pressure on stevia extract pricing.
 We do not see this as sustainable for the stevia industry as the impact of traders was to push the price down in advance of real cost reductions.
 Stevia extract producers and farmers had losses as a result of the low industry pricing.
-Publicly listed stevia companies including GLG reported declining sales and lower EBITDAs.
+Currently, the market prices are stabilizing and inventory levels normalizing.
+It is possible that the lower prices and volumes in the market might lead to product shortages in the future given the decline in the acreage devoted to the product.